Covid: Alcohol ban for Welsh pubs and restaurants from Friday

 Monday, 30 November 2020 (

-53 minutes ago) BBC Local News: Mid Wales -- Pubs and restaurants will have to shut at 6pm and will not be able to serve alcoholic drinks.
+12 hours ago) Pubs and restaurants will have to shut at 6pm and will not be able to serve alcoholic drinks.

 Video Credit: ODN - Published